 - 1 pair of business casual pants for orientation and professional events? *Rarely wore these.
 Only when teaching in the secondary school.

 - Black leggings – I did so much research and asking around which leggings are best for hot weather.
 In Zambia, women should not expose legs below the knees, so leggings will come in handy.
-These LMB yoga leggings incredibly soft and are magically one size fits all.
+These LMB yoga leggings are incredibly soft and are magically one size fits all.